jiowang/handwash_hero/README.md

-Handwash Hero, a project based on LeapJS using Leap Motion Controller.
+Handwash Hero, a project with a group of 4 engineering students based on LeapJS using Leap Motion Controller.

 (Source: https://github.com/nstrayer/leapD3)